jckpn/lboro-comp-vision-notes/Computer Vision.md

 - So we apply gamma to our displays to make images look more normal
 - Visible contrast ratio is ~10000:1 (e.g. bright sun vs pitch black)
 - Displays have contrast ratios of ~100:1
-- So contrast ratio is 'compressed' – gamma is a way to 'uncompress' it
+- So contrast ratio is ‘compressed’ – gamma is a way to ‘uncompress’ it

 <img src="Computer Vision.assets/image-20230525134521782.png" alt="image-20230525134521782" style="zoom:67%;" />